 - Say No

-- Eastern king prawns are caught using otter trawls that operate just above the seafloor.
+- Eastern king prawns are caught using otter trawls that operate across the seafloor.
 Areas of the seafloor are protected in area closures and marine parks to an extent in both NSW and QLD, but the NSW Government was considering unwinding marine park protections at time of writing

 - NSW Ocean Prawn Trawl Fishery, Estuary Prawn Trawl Fishery (656t in 2019/20)

 Eastern king prawns are endemic to the east coast of Australia, ranging from northern Queensland to north-eastern Tasmania.
 They are found from estuaries and intertidal areas all the way out to continental shelf depths of 200m.
 Eastern king prawns are a fast growing species caught in trawl fisheries in NSW and QLD, with the majority caught in QLD.
 The same stock is caught in both states, but is managed separately.

 Key ongoing concerns include the poor management of threatened and endangered species caught as bycatch and a high level of discards and byproducts caught.
 Fisher reporting of this bycatch is not considered reliable and observer coverage is inadequate.

 Bycatch is thought to include white sharks, scalloped hammerhead and grey nurse sharks, seahorses and pipefish and green turtles.
 The fishery also operates in a region identified as an extinction-risk ‘hotspot’ for endemic sharks and rays like the whitefin swell shark, but there are no fishing rules in place to halt their decline.